Parish Privacy Policy

 If we wish to use your personal data for a new purpose not covered by this Data Privacy Notice, we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where necessary, we will seek your prior consent to the new processing.

-To exercise all relevant rights, queries, or complaints, please contact the PCC Secretary at:
+To exercise all relevant rights, queries, or complaints, please contact the Church Warden(s) at: